The whole process involved in the testing phase of the Software development is Software Testing Life Cycle – STLC.

 After completing the test case design before start the test case execution, Test Manager will be preparing the Requirement Traceability Matrix.
 This RTM document is generally used to ensure the Test Coverage.
-First all the High level requirements should be drilled down into several low level requirements.
-Then the Test Cases should be mapped for all the low level requirements.
-All the requirements should have minimum of one test case and maximum of n- test cases.
+First, all the High-level requirements should be drilled down into several low-level requirements.
+Then the Test Cases should be mapped for all the low-level requirements.
+All the requirements should have a minimum of one test case and a maximum of n- test cases.
 If all the requirements are mapped with the test cases, then we can ensure the Test Coverage.
-If some of the requirements doesn’t have the test case(s), testing team will be preparing the test cases for that particular requirement(s) and will be mapping into the requirements before start the test case execution.
+If some of the requirements don’t have the test case(s), testing team will be preparing the test cases for that particular requirement(s) and will be mapping into the requirements before start the test case execution.
 In this case, the testing team will not miss any functionality during the testing phase from the requirement specification.

 Sample requirement Traceability Matrix document:

 Before starting the system test case execution, the testing team will identify the Build Verification test cases from the whole set of System test cases.
 BVT/Smoke testing is the execution of test cases that test high-level features of the application to ensure that the essential features work.
 These tests are performed anytime a build is released from the development team to the testing team.
 Failure of any of these test cases will be grounds to discontinue any further testing and to reject the build.

 |Technique Objective:||The happy flow of the major functionalities in the application is functioning according to the baseline/ signed-off business requirements (BRD & Wireframes)|

 |Success Criteria:||The technique supports the testing of:|